MasonGarza7/selenium-tests/README.md

 This project demonstrates my proficiency with [Selenium](https://www.selenium.dev/) for web application automation testing.
 Each subproject includes common, practical test case examples.
 These tests include: alerts, checkboxes, dropdowns, dynamic controls, file uploads, form authentication, frames, navigation, and failure handling.

-This project contains sub-projects, one of each of the main programming languages supported by Selenium.
+This project contains subprojects, one of each of the main programming languages supported by Selenium.
 These languages are Python, JavaScript, C#, Ruby, Java, and Kotlin.
 Each subproject's framework is independent and built with its own industry-standard reporting system, logging, and screenshot capture on test failure.

 Notes: